ikorde/url-shortener/README.md

 ## Further Development
 Given more time to refine this project I would make the following updates:

- - Deploy the app to a public server"
+ - Deploy the app to a public server
  - Refine the UI for displaying the result, it is repetitive and verbose right now, writing a template for this would be better.
  - Add functionality to generate custom URLS.
 I utilized the pyshorteners library here for the sake of efficiency.
  - If this needed to scale, I would utilize a more robust database, such as PostgreSQL, that is hosted on a server rather than using PickleDB.
 I would also implement caching in case of a spike in hits to a particular URL.